 Where the design community meets.

-Front End Developer & Web Design Joined almost 7 years ago
+Front End Developer & Web Design Joined about 7 years ago

 No. It doesn't.
 There was a NEW button added, bright orange, to the right of the standard blue "send" button and people clicked it.
 I question some people's attention to detail but I question everyone's I'm-so-goddamn-offended reactions more.